 What is the time estimate to complete the recommendation form?

-Approximately 10 – 15 minutes, based on your history with the recommender.
+Approximately an hour, based on your history with the recommender.

 What if my recommenders are unresponsive to my invitation?